-It is initially noted that at the time of the site visit in September 2023, no herders were observed on the site.
+It is initially noted that at the time of the site visit in September 2023, no herder structures were observed on the site.

-Based on the engagement responses it is understood that certain areas of the Project site have been used for grazing of camels.
-Due to the Project development, the site will be fenced and Project structures (i.e., the solar field) will be constructed.
+Based on the engagement undertaken and observations from the site visit, it is evident that certain areas of the Project site are occasionally used for grazing of camels.
+Due to the Project development the site will be fenced and Project structures (i.e., the solar field) will be constructed.
 Consequently, the site will no longer be accessible to the herders for the purpose of grazing.